Check out my students’ projects from a reading seminar on listening from interdisciplinary perspectives here!

 - Most educators would probably agree that an important aspect of students’ education – in addition to gaining knowledge of the multitude of social issues that exist – is for those students to learn how to listen deeply to the marginalized voices that face these social issues.
 The ability to listen, however, requires an understanding of social contexts and embodied contexts.
 This collaborative study will use an interdisciplinary approach to teach both.
 Students will learn about the complex social contexts that exist during listening, including the difficulties that some marginalized voices have in being heard.
 They will also learn about the embodied contexts involved in listening, including how one’s brainwave activity, physiological, and psychological states act as additional mediators during listening.
 Students will be encouraged to adopt a responsible, reciprocal, self-aware, and empathetic stance in relationship to both sets of contexts, culminating in a multimedia project informed by listening.
 They will also teach and work with younger students (either high school or junior high school students), in creating a similar, smaller project.
 In the process, they will apply and model this deep listening for these younger students.

 This year, I am teaching WRA 210: Introduction to Web-Authoring.
 Students will learn how to create rhetorically effective and (importantly) accessible websites.
 This course focuses on coding (html and CSS) as well as visual design.

 Read more about my academic and professional background by visiting my CV.

-For fun, I love being in nature, playing/listening to music, doing improv, taking too many pictures of my cats, watching movies, rollerblading, playing sports (e.g., volleyball, tennis, bowling, softball, and ping-pong), and playing games (board and “classic” nintendo systems).
+For fun, I love being in nature, playing/listening to music, writing stories, doing improv, taking too many pictures of my cats, watching movies, rollerblading, playing sports (e.g., volleyball, tennis, bowling, softball, ultimate frisbee, and ping pong), and playing games (board and “classic” nintendo systems).